top of page

 Blick Premier Wood Panels.

-Note that prior to painting on an unprimed hardboard or panel, you must seal and gesso all sides of it in order to increase moisture resistance and even out the tension caused by the application of paint.
+Below you will find instructions on how to seal and gesso unprimed hardwood and hardboard.
+Doing this will increase moisture resistance and even out the tension caused by the application of paint.

 Note that Golden Gesso comes in black and white.
 If you are working on a hardwood panel and want the wood grain to be visible, Winsor and Newton makes a clear acrylic gesso.